hwdong-net/hwdong-net.github.io/_posts/2020-01-20-install swig  and box2d-py for windows.md

     - C
 ---

+I encountered an error when I want to use the lunar_lander environment in gym.
+The error is :

+error: "module 'gym.envs.box2d' has no attribute 'LunarLander'"

+I searched on internet and found the solution:

 1. download [swig for windows](https://netix.dl.sourceforge.net/project/swig/swigwin/swigwin-3.0.12/swigwin-3.0.12.zip),
 unzip to a folder and add the  folder to the PATH environment variable.